Vishnu Bhagwat

-Career and Achievements
+Career and achievements

 He went to School at The Lawrence School, Sanawar on a Govt. of India scholarship for talented children.
 Vishnu Bhagwat was commissioned into the Indian Navy on 1 January 1960.
 A graduate of the National Defence Academy, he was awarded the Telescope for the Best All-Round Cadet on the training ship, INS Tir and the Sword of Honour for the Best All-Round Midshipman of the Fleet.

 In his 36 years of service he had a vast and varied experience in combat operations, warship production, acquisition and acceptance, personnel management and command.
 He was actively associated with the 1961 Goa Liberation Operations.
-He was promoted lieutenant-commander on 1 April 1970.
+He was promoted to lieutenant-commander on 1 April 1970.
 During the 1971 Indo–Pak war his ship was in the escort groups for missile boats responsible for humbling the adversary.
-A Specialist in Communication and Electronic Warfare, he was Flag Lt. to Chief of the Naval Staff in 1968–70 and Naval Assistant to Chief of the Naval Staff in 1986-87.
+A Specialist in Communication and Electronic Warfare, he was Flag Lt. to Chief of the Naval Staff in 1968–70 and Naval Assistant to Chief of the Naval Staff in 1986–87.

-Bhagwat was promoted commander on 1 January 1976.
+Bhagwat was promoted to commander on 1 January 1976.
 He completed his first major command in INS Amini with the Western Fleet before being assigned as the Fleet Operations Officer of the same Fleet (1978–79).
 Promoted to captain on 1 January 1982, he commissioned the third Rajput class guided missile destroyer (DDG), INS Ranjit in September 1983 and was in command for 2½ years during which the ship set new fleet standards/records in weapons, sensors and operations.

 On promotion to Flag rank as rear admiral on 11 January 1988, he served as additional DG Defence Planning Staff, Chief of Staff of Western Naval Command and commanded the Eastern Fleet.
-He was promoted vice-admiral on 5 October 1992.
+He was promoted to vice-admiral on 5 October 1992.
 He was Deputy Chief of the Naval Staff for two years at the Naval Headquarters.
 Prior to taking over as the Chief of the Naval staff on 1 October 1996, he was Flag Officer Commanding-in-Chief Western Naval Command.

 In his appointments in Flag rank, Bhagwat made dedicated efforts to enhance self-reliance in defence production and development of indigenous skills and technological know-how.
 He played a key role in ushering the era of 'computerisation' in the Navy.
 He was inspired by the rigorous technological approach adopted by United States Navy Admiral Hyman Rickover "Father of the Nuclear Navy" and Soviet Admiral of the Fleet Sergey Georgiyevich Gorshkov.
-In an article authored in 2014 he cautioned that relying on an ad hoc decision making process, without a carefully considered overall perspective on the implications of FDI in armament technology, is not a substitute for building a comprehensive plan and robust policy for the country’s inclusive growth, development and security.
+In an article authored in 2014 he cautioned that relying on an ad hoc decision-making process, without a carefully considered overall perspective on the implications of FDI in armament technology, is not a substitute for building a comprehensive plan and robust policy for the country's inclusive growth, development and security.